-“If it is a beginner with a family of youngsters I show them the West Side Trail at Lake Cheney State Park,” he said.
-“It is about 9 miles of very flat trail through grasslands and treed areas on the west side of the lake.
-The trail head is accessed from the 21st Street entrance into the park then going east near the park office.”
+For a beginner or a family group including youngsters, try the West Side Trail at Cheney State Park.
+It is about 9 miles of flat trail through grasslands and treed areas on the west side of the lake.
+The trailhead is accessed from the 21st Street entrance into the park then going east near the park office.

 For more information on Wichita-area bicycling trails, visit these resources:

 - Bicycle in Wichita – the city’s official bicycle page with maps, a rundown of bicycling laws and other important info